Inside the Third Reich: Special weapons

 Starting in April 1942, Speer became aware of the potential of German nuclear research in developing, in his words, "a weapon which could annihilate whole cities."
 Werner Heisenberg told Speer "the scientific solution had already been found and that theoretically nothing stood in the way of building such a bomb."
 Yet development and production would take at least two years.
 This led to the development of Germany's first cyclotron.
 By the autumn of 1942 however, the estimated period for developing a weapon had increased to three to four years, much too long to affect the war.
 Instead, development turned to a "uranium motor", for use in the navy's submarines.
-Finally, in the summer of 1943, Speer released the 1200 metric tons of uranium stock for use in solid-core ammunition.
+Finally, in the summer of 1943, Speer released the 1200 tonnes of uranium stock for use in solid-core ammunition.
 Speer states that even if Germany concentrated all of its resources, it would have been 1947 before they could have had an atom bomb.

-Speer describes Wunderwaffen such as the Me 262 project, flying wing jet planes, a remote-controlled flying bomb, a rocket plane, a rocket missile based on infrared homing, designs for a four-motored jet bomber with the range to strike New York, and a torpedo based on sonar.
+Speer describes Wunderwaffen such as the Me 262 project, flying wing jet planes, a remote-controlled flying bomb, a rocket plane, a rocket missile based on infrared homing, designs for a four engined jet bomber with the range to strike New York, and a torpedo based on sonar.
 He also cites the use of the V-2 as a terror weapon, rather than continued development of the ground-to-air defensive Waterfall rocket.